openstack/keystone/doc/source/admin/federation/mapping_combinations.rst

   * `<user>`: the local user that will be mapped to the federated user.
   * `<group>`: (optional) the local groups the federated user will be placed in.
   * `<projects>`: (optional) the local projects mapped to the federated user.
+  * `<domain>`: (optional) the local domain mapped to the federated user, projects, and groups.
+Projects and groups can also override this default domain by defining a domain of their own.
+Moreover, if no domain is defined in this configuration, the attribute mapping schema will use the identity provider OpenStack domain.

 * `remote`: a JSON object containing information on what remote attributes will be mapped.